by-jp/www.byjp.me/content/bookmarks/adventures-raising-the-next-generation.md

     summary: It has been some time since I posted on this blog.
 Writing posts that are good enough for me to consider posting takes a reasonable amount of effort, and since my last post I embarked upon a …
+summary: What a wonderful read!
+I’m not a parent (yet?) but I found myself eagerly reading every section here, despite this article’s length!
 tags:
 - parenthood
 ---